dmbf29/rails-api-tutorial/README.md

 - Configure the generators to skip generating views, helpers, and assets when you generate a new resource.

 Also, the `-d` makes sure we start with a postgresql database (instead of the default sqlite)

+## Designing the DB
+We're going to keep this tutorial simple.
+We'll just have a `cafe` model.